 ATM raised most of these issues at the June 24 and August 7 Council meetings.
 On July 31, Council voted to defer action until they got more information from the Mayor’s Administration.
 Councilors likely have raised their own questions and seem committed to getting satisfactory answers.

 ATM also asked why these properties need to be transferred to the Chattanooga Downtown Redevelopment Corporation (CDRC).
 Why can't the Council act for the City?
 Council members are elected and therefore accountable.

-We just learned that the CDRC will be asked on August 13 to enter into a Development Services Donation Agreement with the Enterprise Center for the purpose of overseeing the solicitation of development for the three properties if/when they are declared surplus by the City Council.
+The CDRC was going be asked on August 13 to enter into a Development Services Donation Agreement with the Enterprise Center for the purpose of overseeing the solicitation of development for the three properties if/when they are declared surplus by the City Council.

-Such an arrangement raises the appearance of a conflict-of-interest in that the Enterprise Center works closely with the owners of buildings who might be interested in buying the city properties or leasing the City office space, including the owners of the Edney Building where the Enterprise Center is located.
+Such an arrangement would have raised the appearance of a conflict-of-interest in that the Enterprise Center works closely with the owners of buildings who might be interested in buying the city properties or leasing the City office space, including the owners of the Edney Building where the Enterprise Center is located.

 Who is looking out for the public interest?

 These properties fall within the 140-acre Innovation District, which is managed by the Enterprise Center.
 Mayor Berke, in his recent State of the City Address, announced that the City is offering up these buildings to help stimulate mixed use development.